All Episodes

 We also have a new iPad winner.

-Let me get this uh mentioned.
+Let me get this mentioned.

-Brent N of Grand Rapids, Michigan, is the winner of the fourth special iPad given away.
+Brent N of Grand Rapids, Michigan is the winner of the fourth special iPad given away.

-We started the Facebook page to post 20 pictures out of the 7,000 from the uh weekend of the wedding of the century.
+And we started the Facebook page to post 20 pictures out of the 7,000 from the weekend of the wedding of the century, mine, that happened on June the 4th and 5th here in Florida.

 And to commemorate this, we're giving away nine iPads.

-Each iPad is engraved on the back.
+Each iPad is engraved on the back, my signature and a large EIB logo.

-Washington Post, I mean there's panic out there.
+Washington Post, I mean, there's panic out there.

 Poll shows more Americans think Obama is a Muslim.